bluebrown/kobold/docs/src/configuration/endpoints.md

 ## Types

-Currently supported endpoint types are `acr`, `dockerhub` and `generic`.
+Currently supported endpoint types are `acr`, `dockerhub`, `distribution` and `generic`.
 The generic type expects the image reference in plain text.
 It can be used if you want to dispatch events manually, perhaps via pipeline.

 > **Note** If there is no type for your registry of choice, please open an issue